Kansas Star Casino: Proposals and development

 In 2007, the state enacted the Kansas Expanded Lottery Act, which included authorization for four casinos to be built and managed by private developers, under contract with the Kansas Lottery.
 One of the casinos was allocated to the Wichita area (Sedgwick and Sumner Counties).
 The law required a local referendum in each county before a casino could be approved.
 This requirement was waived for Sumner County because it had passed an advisory measure in favor of casino gaming in 2005.
 The referendum failed in Sedgwick County, leaving Sumner County as the area's only possible casino site.
 Casino proposals in Sumner County were divided between Wellington, the largest town in the county, and Mulvane, which was 14 miles closer to the area's main population center, Wichita.
-The first round of proposals in 2008 resulted in the selection of Harrah's Entertainment over two other bidders, but Harrah's then withdrew because of factors stemming from the financial crisis of 2007–2008.
+The first round of proposals in 2008 resulted in the selection of Harrah's Entertainment over two other bidders, but Harrah's then withdrew due to the 2008 financial crisis.
 A new selection process opened in 2009 and drew three applicants, but all eventually withdrew their proposals.

 A third bidding process opened in April 2010, again drawing three bidders.
 Harrah's and Peninsula Gaming each proposed a casino to be built in Mulvane, and Global Gaming proposed a casino in Wellington.
 Harrah's again withdrew its application, and Peninsula Gaming was then selected as the winner over Global Gaming in December 2010.